anesthetiize/SpotifyHosts/README.md

 # SpotifyHosts

 Requirements:
+1. Being logged in as an administrator.

-1. Have the Execution-Policy set to unrestricted in order to run scripts.
+2. Have the Execution-Policy set to unrestricted in order to run scripts.
 (Detailed steps below)
-2. Internet Access.
+3. Internet Access.
-3. Have the Spotify Windows client installed.
+4. Have the Spotify Windows client installed.
-4. [Optional but recomended] Have a logged in account in the client.
+5. [Optional but recomended] Have a logged in account in the client.
-5. Have the client closed.
+6. Have the client closed.

 How to use it: